ExentriqLtd/Exentriq-ART.node-red-pf-sales/README.md

-# pf-ingest
+# pf-sales

-Node-RED nodes for Planet Farms business document ingestion automation.
+Node-RED nodes for Planet Farms order ingestion automation.

+Each node outputs a structure that will be submitted to Elastisearch (see below).

 ## Managed Customers